p2-inc/phasetwo-python/docs/apis/tags/OrganizationsApi.md

 Get organizations

-Get a paginated list of organizations using an optional search query.
+Get a paginated list of organizations using optional search query parameters.

 ### Example